 A QUICK LOOK AT THE MA

-There are two options for students seeking a Masters Degree in History, the thesis option and the non-thesis option.
-Students earning a master's degree in the UNT Department of History must follow the thesis option to qualify for admission in the Department's doctoral program.
+There are two tracks with two options for students seeking a Master's Degree in History, the Master of Arts track or Master of Science track with either the thesis option and the non-thesis option.
 For application information see How to Apply.
-For a detailed description of both MA tracks, from application to planning your graduate, see Recommended Time to Degree.
+For a detailed description of both tracks, from application to planning your graduate, see Recommended Time to Degree.

 Thesis Option - 33 Hours